paulwarren/nzde/dict/B/README.md

 n.
 > [??as in 1a, or is b. merely a normally extended use of noun bar].

-<b>2</b> n.
-> This has also been sent to hard: ?separate entry hard or cons here?

-<b>2</b> n. as different as a bar of soap from a bar of chocolate; very different
-> ca1951 R. Mason: Wellington

 n. crowbar

 v. usu. imp. (in two-up) cancel the spin! (of the coins): esp. the call bar 'em: also barred!